UK Stocks-Factors to watch on Oct. 22

-Oct 22 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening 5 points higher at 7,168 on Tuesday, according to financial bookmakers.
+Oct 22 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening 5 points higher at 7,168 on Tuesday, according to financial bookmakers, with futures down 0.03% ahead of cash markets open.

-* SPORTS DIRECT/GOALS SOCCER CENTRES: Mike Ashley-led retail group Sports Direct SPD.L dropped its bid to take over Goals Soccer Centres, citing insufficient cooperation from the troubled football pitch operator's board.
+* WHITBREAD: Hotel chain owner Whitbread Plc WTB.L reported a lower first-half pretax profit on Tuesday, as the uncertainty surrounding Brexit kept companies from spending on business travel in the United Kingdom.

+* RECKITT BENCKISER: British household goods maker Reckitt Benckiser RB.L has cut its full-year sales forecast for the second time this year, blaming a drop in retail orders for Mucinex in the United States and a drop in demand for its Enfamil baby products in China.

 * GOLD: Gold was largely muted on Tuesday, weighed down by buoyant Asian shares that cheered progress in trade talks between the United States and China, but found support from a lack of clarity in the negotiation details.